KcRaymond/PhotoshopQuiz/README.md

-# PhotoshopQuiz
+PhotoshopQuiz

 ```
-AS A coding boot camp student
+As a coding boot camp student
 Make a timed quiz of your choice that stores high scores.
 ```

-## Acceptance Criteria
+Acceptance Criteria

 ```
 GIVEN I am taking a quiz